Configuring IIS to support Estonian Digital ID-card for authentication

 Enabling certificate client side filtering in IIS server registry

-6. Add our intermediate CA to certificates container Client Authentication Issuers in IIS server to support only specific CA:
+6. Add the intermediate CA to certificates container Client Authentication Issuers in IIS server to support only specific CA:

 We trust only 2 intermediate CA's